Neutron-Inv/Neutron-Inv/README.md

 - 👋 Hi, I’m @Neutron-Inv
-- 👀 I’m interested in web development
+- 👀 I’m interested in Back-End Development
 - 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on web apps using php, Javascript, Html and css
-- 📫 How to reach me through the mail : Jackomega.idnoble@gmail.co.
+- 📫 How to reach me through the mail : Jackomega.idnoble@gmail.com

 <!---